houstontxguy/Set-Default-Office-File-Handlers/README.md

 # Set Office Default Handlers (macOS 26.4+ / 26.7 / 27)

-## Why the old package stopped working
+## Why the old method utilizing utiutil stopped working

-The old `Set Outlook as Default Mail.pkg` used `utiluti`, which calls the public LaunchServices API. **Starting in macOS 26.4, macOS prompts the user for confirmation on every default-app change** — not just the default browser as before.
+Previous methods used `utiluti`, which calls the public LaunchServices API. **Starting in macOS 26.4, macOS prompts the user for confirmation on every default-app change** — not just the default browser as before.
 The user can click "Keep", or ignore the dialog entirely, which stalls the script.